wjakob/instant-meshes/README.md

 ## Compiling

 Compiling from scratch requires CMake and a recent version of XCode on Mac, Visual Studio 2015 on Windows, and GCC on Linux.

-On Linux and MacOS, compiling should be as simple as
+On MacOS, compiling should be as simple as

     git clone --recursive https://github.com/wjakob/instant-meshes
     cd instant-meshes
     cmake .
     make -j 4

+To build on Linux, please install the prerequisites ``libxrand-dev``, ``libxinerama-dev``, ``xcursor-dev``, and ``libxi-dev`` and then use the same sequence of commands shown above for MacOS.

 On Windows, open the generated file ``InstantMeshes.sln`` after step 3 and proceed building as usual from within Visual Studio.